 - Is there always excellent reason to obey moral requirements?
 Are immoral people necessarily irrational?

 - How can moral values exist in a world governed by scientific laws?

-My interest in the field led me to inaugurate the Wisconsin Metaethics Workshop, held here in Madison each year.
+My interest in the field led me to inaugurate the annual Metaethics Workshop, held for eleven years in Madison and now hosted by the Parr Center at UNC.
 I also edit a book series on these topics, Oxford Studies in Metaethics, whose contents are based largely on papers given at each workshop.
 (See link below.)
 Because one can never get enough metaethics, I also administer the annual Marc Sanders Prize in Metaethics for Younger Scholars.